obs145628/cl-book/apps/irintsm-utils/README.md

 Utils to manipulate IR files of irintsm.
-It reads an input IR file, parse it, and can do one the following:
+It reads an input IR file, parse it, vlalidates it, and can do one the following:
 - print back the parsed IR
 - run the IR with an interpreter